ioretcio/chimpo_view/README.md

-A simple program for viewing (validating) obb datasets and sorting them according to the quality of triggers into three folders:
+### A simple program for VIEWING (VALIDATING) obb datasets and SORTING them according to the quality of triggers into three folders:

 - Adequate triggers
 - False triggers